 Benefits

-A good construction liability insurance policy protects your business from lawsuits or damages made by claims during the construction process.
+A good construction liability policy protects your business from lawsuits or damages made by claims during the construction process.
 The most important advantages of the benefits of having liability insurance are:

 The policy can be taken out in the joint names of the contractor and the owner to cover construction projects ranging from small houses to construction of roads, bridges, dams, tunnels, energy power units and many others.
+Remember, contractor insurance that is all risk is a myth.

 The Material Damage Section of our policy provides cover for the contract price, the cost of the materials or items to be supplied by the principal, the construction plant and equipment, the construction machinery and clearance of debris.